aymenfurter/copilot-insurance-claim-demo/README.md

 - [View OpenAIVisionClient Java Class](https://github.com/aymenfurter/copilot-insurance-claim-demo/blob/main/src/main/java/com/microsoft/openai/samples/insurancedemo/client/OpenAIVisionClient.java)

 ## 2. Insurance Coverage Determination
-In this phase, semantic kernel is tasked with verifying whether the specific car insurance policy covers the identified damage.
-It involves initializing the OpenAI client and the kernel, then directing the kernel to utilize the `InsurancePolicyPlugin`.
+In this phase, the semantic kernel is tasked with verifying whether the specific car insurance policy covers the identified damage.
+Utilizing the [Stepwise Planner](https://devblogs.microsoft.com/semantic-kernel/semantic-kernel-planners-stepwise-planner/), we can direct the kernel to utilize the `InsurancePolicyPlugin`.
 The goal is to find the relevant insurance policy and confirm coverage for the particular incident.
 This crucial step directly addresses whether the insurance policy covers the reported incident.
 ```
 String ENDPOINT = System.getenv("AZURE_OPEN_AI_ENDPOINT");
 String API_KEY = System.getenv("AZURE_OPEN_AI_KEY");